Gilbert Strachan: Early life and education

-Post-war, Strachan moved to Cardiff in 1919 to study abortions whilst working as an assistant pathologist.
+Post-war, Strachan moved to Cardiff in 1919 to study abortions while working as an assistant pathologist.
 He was present and involved in the establishment of Cardiff's clinical school, working as an assistant to Sir Ewen Maclean at this time.

 Career in medicine

 In 1932, the Welsh National School of Medicine promoted Strachan to Professor of Obstetrics and Gynaecology.
 As part of this role, Strachan was said to be an inspiring lecturer.
 He retained his post until his retirement in 1953, though he also owned a private practice and worked in research.
 His most notable research includes his influence in the advancement of radium treatment for cancer of the womb, documented in his published works on the subject, namely in his Textbook of Obstetrics (1947).
 He was thus in demand as an examiner in his area of expertise, working for the universities of Birmingham, Bristol, Oxford and Wales.
 He also travelled to Australia in 1950 where he lectured and examined students in Sydney and Melbourne, representing the Royal College of Obstetrics and Gynaecology.
-Strachan was a founding member of this institution and, in 1952-55, vice-president.
+Strachan was a founding member of this institution and, in 1952–55, vice-president.
 In 1953, he received the CBE.

 Personal life

 Strachan developed a collection of Spode porcelain and china, which he donated to the National Museum of Wales.

-In 1920, he married Olive Andrews, daughter of F.E.
-Andrews, with whom he had a son.
+In 1920, he married Olive Andrews, daughter of F. E. Andrews, with whom he had a son.
 He died in his home at 29 Cathedral Road, Cardiff, on 9 December 1963, aged 75.